gauravcodepro/gauravcodepro/README.md

 - Pro-active in making effective communication as communication leads to result oriented approaches.
 - Bring your skills to the work and show them as that will raise your value.
 - I raise my value and respect those who respect my skills and value.
 - Effectively work with those, who talk to you and not other way around.
 Indirect approaches never generate results.
+- Extremely collaborative and open to supporting those who support me.

 **Bioinformatics**
 - Plant, bacterial and fungal genomes, transcriptomes, organelle, metagenomics and phylogenomics.